Acute Gastroenteritis in Dogs: Explained by Our Vets

 • Fluid Therapy.
 Dogs with symptoms like vomiting and diarrhea can lead to significant dehydration.
 Replacing these lost fluids with fluid therapy can restore hydration levels.

 • Bland Diet.
 Easily digestible food like boiled chicken and rice will help the digestive system recover.
-This is low in fat and gentle on the stomach.
+What's great about this is it's low in fat and gentle on the stomach.

 • Probiotics.
-Probiotics for dogs help supplement good bacteria that rebalance the gut microbiome.
-This can help prevent future digestive upsets.
+We can also recommend probiotics for your dog because they can help promote gut health and improve the gut microbiome.
+This in itself can help prevent digestive upsets.

-For severe cases of acute gastroenteritis, such as AHDS, treatment will involve the same options, just in a more aggressive form.
-IV fluids will be provided to treat dehydration and prevent shock caused by the rapid loss of fluid.
-This is also helpful for flushing out toxins from the body.
+For severe cases of acute gastroenteritis, such as AHDS, our vets will focus on a more aggressive treatment style.
+We'll provide IV fluids for dehydration, to prevent the rapid loss of fluid, and to flush out potential toxins.

 In severe cases where protein levels are dangerously low, synthetic colloids or plasma transfusions will be given.
 These help restore protein levels, blood volume, and blood pressure.